Včelařství v Brazílii: Spolupráce s přírodou na obnově ekosystému

 “He gave us a lot of encouragement.
 Those that had the will to pursue beekeeping as a way to make a living didn’t turn back,” Eusebio explains.

-There, at the beginning, was a lot to learn.
-The new beekeepers made the most of basic training opportunities offered by SEBRAE, a government institution.
-And soon, they had forged partnerships with other beekeepers in the region.
-Eusebio took up more courses, and spent time with expert beekeepers in the Picos region, then brought his new skills home to the community.
+At the beginning, there was a lot to learn.
+The new beekeepers made the most of basic training opportunities offered by SEBRAE, a government institution and soon they forged partnerships with other beekeepers in the region.
+Eusebio took up more courses, and spent time with expert beekeepers in the Picos region, then shared these new skills with the community.
 The beekeepers in Barro Vermelho eventually formed an Association, so that they could work better together.

 Honey farming is not always a pretty picture, and industrial beekeeping can include harsh conditions.
 Bees face being overworked, moved constantly, and crammed into small enclosed spaces.
 To stop Queen bees from swarming and leading the bees to a different hive, it is common practice to clip their wings.
-Finally, as autumn draws to a close and the last of the honey has been collected, bees are often culled.
+What's more, when autumn draws to a close and the last of the honey has been collected, bees are often culled.

 At Barro Vermelho, they do things very differently.
 Bee welfare standards are high, and intervention is kept to a minimum.
 The beekeepers rear their own Queens through natural succession, and do not stop the colonies from swarming.
 The Queens are free to follow their natural instinct - wings intact.